Best Photographer

 2. Athena Delene Delene.co.

-3. Deziree Brock Instagram.com/rezirdee/.
+3. Destiny Brock Facebook.com/DBrockPhotography

 Sarah Northrop heard her first music show from under a pair of protective headphones at the Sunset Strip’s House of Blues when she was three years old.
 Her mother worked in the L.A. music industry, resulting in her attendance at that particular show, and her father harbors a passion for photography, leading her to the point-and-shoot camera she picked up in middle school.